KHermanUBB/SSCS-SoC/README.md

 ## General information
 The project implements a digital system for signal processing in order to capture and process acoustics signals from 36 MEMS microphones with extended frequency range up to 85 kHz (low ultrasonic band).
 The system itself is a part of the Caravel harness and can be configured and managed from the Caravel using Wishbone bus.\
 The principle of operation of the system is the following:\
 Each, pulse density modulated (PDM), microphone signal is processed individually using separate channel, which demodulates PDM data recovering PCM samples, filters out audible frequencies, detects the envelope and compare its value to a configurable threshold.
 The result of the comparison triggers an interrupt and stops a free running timer configured in a capture mode.
 The timers are cleared synchronously on all channels and the value of the each timer can be read by the RISC-V processor.
-The
+The captured values of the 36 timers can be post processed on the RISC-V processor and the direction of arrival of the wavefront can b estimated.

 ## Datapath description
 Each channel consists of PDM demodulator, which process the incoming signal.
 The datapath has some configuration options based on control register: